techatpark/website/site/content/posts/opensource-means-business.md

 Resourceful ness ( CI / CD )
 Can not feel it but effective
-Business Purpose
-Completeness (End to End Idea)
+Overwork No Requirement
+Design System
+Upgarde to Java 11

+Opensource:
+Simplicity is survival
+Candiate Approches Oppetunity
+Decitions are made by developers
+Remote By Nature

+Secret Ideas are just secret ideas

+Opensource means business that are done sum of the great people who does (not) think about money makes affordable business solutions.

 Open SOurce should be part of college syllobous.
 Final Year projects to be developed as open sources Bench Strencth to be put on targetted open source projects Meetups and Openosurce contributions as trusted CV.
 Opensource stretegy to be part of planning

+Opensource software is not new but the way we look at it has drastically changed. .
+Why business sess open source as a successful model is for two reason.

 Share knowlege will double it
 Great things might be invented by some of the great people.
 For it to run it needs Sum of the great people.

-Opensource means business that are done sum of the great people who does (not) think about money makes affordable business solutions.